PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/while_loops.md

 ```
 A `while` statement will repeatedly execute a sequence of code statements until a condition becomes false.

-For the while-statement, the condition is checked before each execution.

-C++ also has a `do-while` statement, which only differs by not checking the condition until after execution of the loop body - guaranteeing the first execution occurs, even if the condition is false.
+The conditional expression in the while-statement is evaluated before each execution - alternatively the `do-while` statement guarantees the code-block is executed at least once by not checking the condition until after the first execution.

 It is generally considered better to use for-statements in preference to while-statements, mainly because control of the loop is separated from the code-block, they have a useful loop-variable and chance accidentally programming an infinite loop is smaller.